-Options Use these controls to specify motion blur, add chapter tracks, and add captions, depending on your encoding options.
+Options Use these controls to specify motion blur, add chapter tracks, add captions, and burn-in captions depending on your encoding options.

 Publishing

 In addition to encoding a video file, ScreenFlow can also publish screencasts directly to Vimeo, YouTube, Google Drive, Facebook, and Wistia.
 These options are accessible from the File menu.
 For more information, see Publishing Your ScreenFlow Project.